How to Get Rid of Bugs on Indoor Plants | Platt Hill Nursery | Blog & Advice

 To avoid bugs spreading in the first place, make a habit of looking for pests when you water your indoor plants.
 If you discover any, it’s always important to quarantine the plant away from the other indoor plants, if possible, while treating the infection.
 Often, successful treatment is as simple as washing away the insects with water or dislodging them with a cotton swab.
 The key is to be persistent and quell their numbers before they multiply.
 As a last resort, you always have the option to use an insecticidal spray.

 For more houseplant tips, check out our Advanced Houseplant Care blog, and feel free to visit our garden centers in Carpentersville and Bloomingdale.
-Don’t forget to download our Winter Garden Guide to explore all of your indoor gardening opportunities this season!
+Our houseplant gurus are happy to answer questions about how to get rid of insects on houseplants or any other houseplant questions you have.

 Platt Hill Nursery is Chicago’s premier garden center and nursery.